Kinetic Kollective (NEBO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kinetic Kollective Historical Price

-According to the latest data gathered on Kinetic Kollective live price page, the current price of Kinetic Kollective is 0.465903USD.
-The circulating supply of Kinetic Kollective(NEBO) is 1.19M NEBO , giving it a market capitalization of $556.10K.
+According to the latest data gathered on Kinetic Kollective live price page, the current price of Kinetic Kollective is 0.464462USD.
+The circulating supply of Kinetic Kollective(NEBO) is 1.19M NEBO , giving it a market capitalization of $554.38K.

 - 24-hour0.00%$ --$ --$ --